 “The vampires are the dark truth of nobility, for they seek worldly power beyond even death.
 Robed eternally in silks, wallowing in riches, and ruling their downtrodden servants with a cruelty beyond measure, they are the very epitome of greed, lust and pride.
 How can we expect to defeat their vile extremity of wickedness while we remain obsessed with our own wealth and power?
 If we fail to divest ourselves of such yearnings, and prove unwilling to discard all gaudy trappings of wealth, then we become merely pale imitations of the evil that is vampirism.
 We become as naughty little children faced with wicked monsters.

 “Our Tilean lords, in every principality, care not for the people, nor how they might best serve Morr, but rather seek only to squeeze gold from their realms, to conquer new territories and to steal more from their neighbours.
-In pursuit of such, they are spendthrift with their subject people’s lives, while miserly in the piling up of treasures.
+In pursuit of such, they are spendthrift with their subjects’ lives, while miserly in the piling up of treasures.
 How many towns and villages have been plundered by rampaging armies or razed to the ground to deny plunder to the enemy?
-These wars of spoliation, more suited to brute ogres and bickering greenskins, enrich the rich but weaken the land.
-In behaving this way, our nobility reveal their true nature as pale imitations of true evil and apprentices to vampirism.
+These wars of spoliation, more suited to brute ogres and bickering greenskins, enrich the wealthy but weaken the realm.
+In behaving this way, our nobility reveal their true nature as apprentices to vampirism.

 “Yet I say to you, if we are willing and able to endure all that must be done, to remain steadfast in the cause, to give ourselves wholly and humbly to Morr, then such horrors shall not be our fate.